 - Pomegranate: You can focus more on the pomegranate flavor by combining a bottle of Prosecco with two cups of pomegranate juice.
 Pour over the diced apples and pomegranate seeds, and serve.

-- Yes!
-You can use a non-alcoholic sparkling wine in place of the Prosecco, and proceed with the rest of the recipe.
+You can use a non-alcoholic sparkling wine instead of the Prosecco and add cranberry juice instead of Chambord.
+Then, proceed with the rest of the recipe.
 It’s a great way to have a super-festive Christmas cocktail that everyone can enjoy!

-- In a punch bowl or pitcher, combine apples, cranberries, and pomegranate seeds.
+- In a punch bowl or pitcher, combine the apples, cranberries, and pomegranate seeds.
+Stir in the chilled Prosecco and stir it well.

-- Pour the mimosas in champagne glasses and add a splash of Chambord.
+- Pour the drink into champagne glasses and top each glass with a splash of Chambord.

 - Garnish with rosemary sprigs and serve.